mack-1999/Hotel.webservice/README.md

 The microservice is registered with a Eureka Server, enabling dynamic service discovery and load balancing.
 This ensures that the system remains resilient and scalable in distributed environments.

 ## Technology Stack
-Backend: Spring Boot
-Database: MySql
-Caching: Ehcache
-Service Discovery: Eureka Server
-Tools: Postman for API testing
+Backend: Spring Boot, Database: MySql, Caching: Ehcache, Service Discovery: Eureka Server, Tools: Postman for API testing